 I do not think so.
 Being a highly productive programmer is hard work.
 You need to constantly retrain yourself.
 You have to maintain the highest levels of professionalism.
 It is not for everyone.

-Moreover, we have evidence that unless you are one of the best programmer in your class, your job prospects in the software industry are probably mediocre:
+Moreover, we have evidence that unless you are one of the best programmers in your class, your job prospects in the software industry are probably mediocre:

 In computer and information science and in engineering, U.S. colleges graduate 50 percent more students than are hired into those fields each year; of the computer science graduates not entering the IT workforce, 32 percent say it is because IT jobs are unavailable, and 53 percent say they found better job opportunities outside of IT occupations.
 These responses suggest that the supply of graduates is substantially larger than the demand for them in industry.
 (EPI Report, 2013)